 - Query Builder tab>>Modify the query

-When you check the modify query checkbox here you are telling Civil 3D to ignore changes on any other tabs.
-Civil 3D will rely ONLY on what you mean and state formally here.
+When we check the modify query checkbox here we are telling Civil 3D to ignore changes on any other tabs.
+Civil 3D will rely ONLY on what we mean and state formally here.

 You should have a query that starts with the Negative Point Group AND